 If your visa is approved, you may also pay a visa issuance fee, depending on the type of visa issued.
 If you are issued a B-2 Tourism & Visit visa, you will need to pay an additional fee of $32.00.

 Step 9.
 Return to Collect Your Passport and Visa

-If you are issued the visa, return the following workday Sundays, Tuesdays and Thursdays from 15:00 to 16:00 PM to collect your passport and visa.
+If you are issued the visa, return the U.S. Embassy on Thursday at 15:00 to collect your passport and visa.